cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Authorization on CAP is managed by CERN Single Sign-On, therefore restricting login to CERN members and restricting collaboration access to the collaboration you a member of.

-Due to the sensitive nature of research data and analysis information - especially in early stages of an analysis - accessibility of analysis information is subject to permissions set by the creator of an analysis and the researchers involved.
+Due to the sensitive nature of analysis information and content - especially in early stages of an analysis - accessibility of analysis information is subject to permissions set by the collaborations, as well as the creator of an analysis and the collaborators involved.

-When starting a new analysis, the creator of the analysis draft record will be the only one able to view and edit the record.
-He can grant read or edit rights to researchers in the analysis team or working group.
+When starting a new analysis submission to CAP, the analysis record is saved as a draft.
+By default, the creator of the draft record will be the only one able to view and edit it.
+Read or edit rights can be granted to researchers in the analysis team or the working group.

 As soon as the analysis is submitted, the analysis will be shared with the collaboration meaning its members will acquire rights to view the analysis.
 Editing rights will remain as they were for the draft.
 A draft version can be submitted any time.
 There is no drawback in keeping a draft until the analysis is published other than that analysis content is hidden from members of your collaboration.